-- casex and casez statements - are used to perform a multiway selection like that of case statement. - compare only non-x or z positions in the case expression and the case items (alternatives). - casez treats all z values as don't cares. - \diamond casex treats all x and z values as don't cares. - In addition to specifying bits as z, they may also be specified with question marks "?" which also indicates don't-care
+- casex and casez statements - are used to perform a multiway selection like that of case statement. - compare only non-x or z positions in both the case expression and the case items (alternatives). - casez treats all z values as don't cares. - casex treats all x and z values as don't cares. - ❖ In place of z, they may also be specified with question marks "?" which also indicates don't-care